 (1) In this section —

-“specified period” means a period specified in an order made under section 25I for the purposes of section 25C(3).
+specified period means a period specified in an order made under section 25I for the purposes of section 25C(3).

 (2) A builder must not, during a specified period, enter into a building contract or sale contract in respect of residential building work unless the builder has given the other party to the contract a notice in the form prescribed by the regulations.